 Burg Kipfenberg, Medieval castle and archaeological site in Kipfenberg, Germany.

-Burg Kipfenberg is a medieval castle standing on a dolomite hill overlooking the Altmühltal valley.
-The complex includes a Romanesque keep, a Gothic chapel, a witch tower, and defensive walls that form the main structure.
+Burg Kipfenberg is a medieval castle set on a dolomite rock above the Altmühl valley in Bavaria.
+The site includes a Romanesque keep, a Gothic chapel, a tower known as the witch tower, and a set of defensive walls that together form the main structure.

-The castle was founded in the late 12th century and initially belonged to the Kropf family before being sold to the Hochstift Eichstätt in 1301.
-It survived both the Peasants' War and the Thirty Years' War.
+The castle was founded in the late 12th century by the Kropf family, who sold it to the Hochstift Eichstätt in 1301.
+It went through the Peasants' War and the Thirty Years' War without being destroyed.

 The community of curious travelers